Team

 Emailmark.vanbenthem@probos.nl

-As our director and senior advisor, Mark deals with external affairs.
-Acquisition, creative thinking, that’s his thing.
-And interaction with people.
+As our director, Mark likes to think creatively and is solution-oriented.
+This, and the interaction with people, is what drives him.
 He is also our greatest idealist.
-With each project, he checks whether it makes the world a little better.
-If not, it’s a no-go, as far as he’s concerned.
+With each project, he checks whether it makes the world a little bit better.
+If not, it’s a no-go, as far as he is concerned.
 He always weighs up the impact of projects; does it contribute to good forest management, does it promote biodiversity, does it benefit the soil?
-Unsurprisingly, he is deeply committed to the cause of sourcing sustainable timber.
+Unsurprisingly, he is deeply involved with topics such as sourcing sustainable timber and the relationship between forest management and biodiversity.

 His favourite tree or forest?
 "Chilean Patagonia.
-In an afternoon you can cycle from the temperate rainforest on the coast, to above the tree line.
-Uphill you come across forests with alerce, the largest tree in South America, which grows very slowly and can be thousands of years old."
+In one afternoon you can cycle from the temperate rainforest on the coast, to above the tree line.
+Uphill you will come across forests with alerce, the largest tree in South America, which grows very slowly and can live to be thousands of years old."

 Nienke Welle, senior advisor